trilkk/irssi-attribution/README.md

 `attribution_attributors` is a whitespace-separated list of names that should be considered legitimate attributors.
 IRC does not support whitespace in usernames, so this is a valid restriction.

-`attribution_continuation` is a character used as a replacement for a nickname when an attributor is speaking without attributing anyone.
+`attribution_continuation` is a string used as a replacement for a nickname when an attributor is speaking without attributing anyone.
 This is a typical case for successive lines of multiline messages.
-May be an empty string.
+May be an empty.

+`attribution_continuation_pad` is a string used to pad the continuation to the length of the pervious nickname attributed.
+Can be used to align the continuation to the same length if the user's theme does not have indenting.
+Whitespace is accepted.
+Empty string implies no padding done.

-`attribution_indicator` is a character appended to nicknames from behind bridges.
-May be an empty string.
+`attribution_indicator` is a string appended to nicknames from behind bridges.
+May be an empty.

 Example addition to `~/.irssi/config`: